Skip to main content

 "He is a friend of mine."
 His firstborn spoke nonchalantly.

-" Binoy nobody is forcing you to go, let us."
+" Binoy, nobody is forcing you to go, let us."
 Trilochan had given his favourite nephew a reassuring smile.
-A few weeks later he would turn eighteen and leave the country to study abroad.
+A few weeks later, he would turn eighteen and leave the country to study abroad.
 Something Trilochan was scared of.
 No doubt that the law degree from Kingston would make his career, but it would also mean he would be far away.
 Most of them didn't return.
 Trilochan was scared.
-So when he wished to attend his friend's wedding Trilochan agreed.
+So when he wished to attend his friend's wedding, Trilochan agreed.
 It would mean making a few more memories with him.

 He was sitting in a corner of the ground where the mandap was made, and Aniruddha stood across the ground from him.
-Trilochan admired how his blood stood out among his friend, not only because of his pedigree but also his nature.
+Trilochan admired how his blood stood out among his friends, not only because of his pedigree but also his nature.
 Aniruddha adjusted his white dhoti a bit uncomfortably, rolling up the sleeves of his white Panjabi a bit in the heat.
 He wasn't used to staying away from electricity.
 The priest had declared this was the most auspicious time in a decade for a couple to be married.

 "Marriages sealed at this hour last eternally."
 He spoke.
 "Against all odds."
 The older men agreed.
 The young ones looked amused.
-He eyed Aniruddha shaking his head.
+He eyed Aniruddha, shaking his head.
 Did he not believe in this?

 "Where is the sindoor?"
 One of the women asked.
-Soon the women gathered, looking for it.
+Soon, the women gathered, looking for it.

-"Someone bring the sindoor I have kept separately, in the plate indoors" the bride's mother called.
+"Someone bring the sindoor I have kept separately, in the plate indoors", the bride's mother called.

 "Bondita?"
 She shouted across the ground.
 "Are you deaf, girl?
 Bring the sindoor."